NCEAS/metacatui/docs/README.md

 To build a fresh version of the MetacatUI developer docs, simply run the `docs/build.sh` script.
 This script must be run from the root directory of MetacatUI (`datadepot`) or from the first `docs` directory (`datadepot/docs`)

 To view the JSDoc documentation, you can navigate to the file in your browser.
 E.g. file:///Users/walker/git/datadepot/docs/docs/index.html

+## Adding to this site
+Feel free to add webpages to the MetacatUI website by adding markdown files to this `docs` directory.
+Use subdirectories as much as possible to keep things organized.